Torrenal/Covid-19-Maps/US_Maps/Deaths/README.md

 Deaths are plotting with a quasi-log scale, aiming to not lose detail for any data that is in-range.

-The images here plot Deaths / Population.
+The images here plot Deaths over Population.
+Functionally, what's being rendered is:
+ Value = Deaths * 100 / Population

 The raw stills for each date are named us-deaths-####.png There's a single 'us-deaths.png' which is an APNG animation of the individual slides.